Robeson County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is usually the first court date after your arrest.
-It typically occurs within a few weeks of your arrest.
-Check your paperwork carefully for the exact date and time.
+- When it Happens: The arraignment is your first appearance in court after your DUI arrest.
+It usually occurs within a few weeks of your arrest.

-• What to Expect: At the arraignment, the judge will inform you of the charges against you and your rights.
-You'll be asked if you understand the charges.
-This is also your opportunity to enter a plea.
+- What to Expect: At the arraignment, the judge will inform you of the charges against you and your rights.
+You will also be given an opportunity to enter a plea.

-• No Contest (Nolo Contendere): Not admitting guilt, but acknowledging that the prosecution has sufficient evidence to convict you.
-This plea is treated similarly to a guilty plea for sentencing purposes, but cannot be used against you in a civil lawsuit.
+- No Contest (Nolo Contendere): You do not admit guilt, but you also do not contest the charges.
+This plea is treated similarly to a guilty plea for sentencing purposes but cannot be used against you in a civil trial.

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney will engage in negotiations with the prosecutor to potentially reach a plea agreement.
-This might involve pleading guilty to a lesser charge or agreeing to a reduced sentence in exchange for pleading guilty to the original charge.
+- Plea Negotiations: Your attorney may engage in plea negotiations with the prosecutor to try to reach a favorable resolution to your case.
+This could involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: To convict you of DUI in North Carolina, the prosecution must prove beyond a reasonable doubt that you:
+- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving while impaired.
+This typically involves presenting evidence such as:

 Penalties for DUI in Robeson County, NC

-The penalties for a DUI conviction in North Carolina are determined by a structured sentencing system that considers aggravating and mitigating factors.
+The penalties for DUI in North Carolina are determined by a tiered sentencing structure.
+The judge will consider aggravating and mitigating factors to determine the appropriate sentence.

 First Offense